rails/rails/guides/source/testing.md

 Here's an extract of the assertions you can use with [`Minitest`](https://github.com/seattlerb/minitest), the default testing library used by Rails.
 The `[msg]` parameter is an optional string message you can specify to make your test failure messages clearer.
-It's not required.

 | Assertion                                                        | Purpose |
 | ---------------------------------------------------------------- | ------- |